BerndtSam/I-VDT-HMM/README.md

 Ternary eye movement classification based off of the I-VDT algorithm, but enhanced using the Viterbi algorithm to determine the highest probabilistic classification after both the velocity and dispersion threshold algorithms

 I-VDT-HMM:
+To run on a particular set of data, open the I-VDT-HMM directory, open classificator_run1_5.fig in MATLAB.
+Input the entire file path into the Input File settings bar.
+An example of such can be found below.
+After inputting the filepath, select "Use User Model for classification", and then select the classify button.
+/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/I-VDT-HMM/ternary_classification/classificator_1.5/input/s_007.txt

 To run the parameter estimation script, where the file will test a range of saccade velocity thresholds, dispersion and duration thresholds, as well as subsample the frequencies to save the scores for each.
 The s_007.txt at the end of the 3rd parameter can be replaced by any of the 11 input files.: classificator_run1_5('Run_Thresholding_Classifier', 0, '/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/ternary_classifier/classificator_1.5/input/s_007.txt', 3, 30)